chart21/CRGC/README.md

 ### Example
 ```
-python generator.py -f sub64 -a 5555 -b 222
+./build/generator myCPPFunction cpp 200 300 bristol 40
 ```

-Transforms the **bristol** circuit file **./circuits/sub64.txt** with secret input **5555** of party A into a reusable garbled circuit.
-It tests the integrity of the circuit's logic with an exemplary input of **222** that party B might query.
+Transforms my **myCPPFunction.cpp** from the program folder with secret input **200** of party A into a CRGC using **40** Threads.
+It tests the integrity of the circuit's logic with an exemplary input of **300** that party B might query.
+The bristol keyword is irrelevant for imported C++ functions.

 ```
-python evaluator.py -f sub64 -b 222
+./build/generator myCircuit txt r r emp 1
 ```
-Reads the circuit file **./circuits/sub64_rgc.txt** with secret input **./circuits/sub64_rgc_inputA.txt**.
-It evaluates the circuit with an input **222** from party B.
+Transorms the circuit file **./circuits/myCircuit.txt** generated by **emp** with a random secret input using **1** Thread.
+It evaluates the circuit with a random input for party B.

 #### Example Outputs

-> python3 generator.py -f sub64 -a 5555 -b 222
+> ./build/generator myCPPFunction cpp 200 300 bristol 40

 ```
-Transforming boolean circuit sub64 to a reusable garbled circuit (RGC) ...

-Analyzing leakage ...
-Number of potentially obfuscated gates: 250 / 439
-Proportion of potentially obfuscated gates: 0.5694760820045558 (optimal: 1.0)
-Additionally obfuscated gates by breaking integrity of gates: 62 / 312
-Number of potentially integrity braking gates (zero-knowledge): 312 / 439
-Proportion of potentially integrity braking gates (zero-knowledge) (optimal: 1.0): 0.7107061503416856
-Amount of input bits of party A that may be leaked (optimal: 0): 1 / 64
-Proportion of input bits of party A that may be leaked (optimal: 0): 0.015625
-The following indices of party A's input may be leaked:
-0
-leakage prediction finished in 0.009666400000000006 seconds

-Transforming circuit into a different format ...

-Evaluating boolean circuit with chosen inputs...
-Finished evaluating circuit in 0.0005581000000000058 seconds
-ina 5555
-inb 222
-circuit output 0:  5333

-Transforming boolean circuit to RGC ...
-Finished creating RGC in 0.006738800000000003 seconds

-Evaluating RGC ...
-Finished evaluating circuit in 0.0005952000000000041 seconds
-ina 18264005428931638032
-inb 222
-circuit output 0:  5333
-Success: Result of boolean circuit and RGC match
-Exported RGC to ./circuits/sub64_rgc.txt
-Exported party A's obfuscated input to ./circuits/sub64_rgc_inputA.txt

-Analyzing constructed RGC ...
-Number of obfuscated gates: 67 / 439
-Number of integrity-breaking gates: 68 / 439
-Integrity-breaking gates that were not obfuscated before:  1
-Circuit Similarity:  0.28018223234624146
-Circuit Similarity (Ex Gate 1, Ex Not) (naive approach: 0.5, optimal: 0.07142857142857142):  0.2980769230769231
-Circuit Structural Similarity (naive approach: 1, optimal: 0.14285714285714285): 0.6634615384615384
+---TIMING--- 7073ms converting program to circuit
+---INFO--- numGates: 79918167
+---TIMING--- 224ms getting Parents of each Wire
+---TIMING--- 502ms identifying potentially obfuscated fixed gates
+---TIMING--- 547ms identifying potentially intermediary gates
+---INFO--- potentially obfuscated and integrity-breaking gates: 6888560
+---TIMING--- 64ms predict leaked inputs
+---INFO--- 0 leaked inputs:
+---TIMING--- 405ms evaluate circuit
+---Evaluation--- inA200
+---Evaluation--- inB300
+---Evaluation--- out0
+---TIMING--- 942ms flip circuit
+---TIMING--- 503ms identify fixed Gates
+---INFO--- obfuscated gates: 50990467
+---TIMING--- 190ms identify intermediary gates
+---INFO--- obfuscated and integrity-breaking gates: 79838167
+---TIMING--- 437ms obfuscate gates
+---Success--- Evaluation of original circuit and constructed RGC are equal
+---Evaluation--- inA18446744073709551615
+---Evaluation--- inB300
+---Evaluation--- out0
+---TIMING--- 7038ms converting program to circuit
+---INFO--- numGates: 79918167
+Ratio of identical gates compared to original circuit: 0.00100102
+---TIMING--- 175ms compare circuit similarity
 ```

-> python3 evaluator.py -f sub64 -b 222
+### Compiling a C++ function to a reusable garbled circuit using our library

+You can direclty convert C++ functions to a boolean circuit and a CRGC using our library.
+We use a slightly modified version of [emp-toolkit](https://github.com/emp-toolkit).
+Simply follow these steps:

+1. Add your cpp file and header to the **program folder**.
+Look at the existing files for inspiration.
+2. Link your file to our library by adding it to the target_link_libraries of line 61 in **CMakeLists.txt**.

+Run cmake, make and the following command to convert your program into a CRGC:
 ```
-Finished evaluating circuit in 0.00042330000000000145 seconds
-ina 18264005428931638032
-inb 222
-circuit output 0:  5333
+./build/generator *FILENAME OF YOUR CPP FILE* cpp *inputA* *inputB* bristo; *number of Threads*
 ```

-### Compiling a C++ function to a reusable garbled circuit
+### Compiling a C++ function to a boolean circuit using emp toolkit

 You can either follow the installation and setup instructions from [emp-toolkit](https://github.com/emp-toolkit) or easier clone [MPC-SoK](https://github.com/MPC-SoK/frameworks).
 MPC-Sok contains a Docker container that installs and sets up emp.